-‘I do not love you’ by Pablo Neruda, also know as Sonnet 17, is a fourteen line poem that takes the form of a Petrarchan sonnet.
-In Petrarchan sonnets, the lines are usually divided into two parts, the opening octet (set of eight lines) and a following set of six, known as a sestet.
-Between the two section, there is also usually a turn, or volta.
-This is a shift in the poem which can be seen through a change in narrator, belief or setting.
-It can even consistent of an answer to a question posed in the first half.
-These are features present in ‘I do not love you,’ but there are many elements of Petrarchan sonnets which do not appear in the text.
+‘I do not love you’ by Pablo Neruda, also known as Sonnet 17, is a fourteen-line poem that takes the form of a Petrarchan sonnet.
+In Petrarchan sonnets, the lines are usually divided into two parts, the opening octet (set of eight lines) and the following set of six, known as a sestet.
+Between the two-section, there is also usually a turn, or volta.
+This is a shift in the poem which can be seen through a change in narrator, belief, or setting.
+It can even consist of an answer to a question posed in the first half.
+These are features present in ‘I do not love you,’ but there are many elements of Petrarchan sonnets that do not appear in the text.

 You can read the full poem here.

 The poem begins with the speaker stating that he doesn’t love his wife like one loves beautiful objects.
 These include flowers and topaz stones.
 He adds that his love is “obscure” it is not like an “arrow of carnations.”

 In the next quatrain, the speaker tells his wife why he does love her.
 His love is like a plant that hides its beauty within itself.
 The plant is more of a representative of all other plants than is strikingly beautiful in itself.
 The “hidden” nature of the flower’s light is something that has penetrated the speaker’s body.
 It is an “aroma” that is living “dimly” in his body.

 In the final sestet, Neruda goes through three different statements, all of which begin with “I love you.”
 The last lines conclude by detailing the way their lives have become intertwined and are now indistinguishable from one another.

 I do not love you as if you were salt-rose, or topaz,

 or the arrow of carnations the fire shoots off.

 I love you as certain dark things are to be loved,

 in secret, between the shadow and the soul.